 Dentistry can’t always be scheduled, sometimes the need for emergency dentistry services arise.
 When they do, we will work to restore your smile as quickly as possible so that you can put the pain and the injury behind you.

 Dental issues and accidents can happen at any time.
-Sometimes they require immediate treatment, and when that is the case, we are here to assist.
-If you are searching for emergency dentistry in Pinson, AL please contact us at 205-810-0844 so we can help as soon as possible.
+Sometimes they require immediate treatment, and when that is the case, we’re here to help.
+If you need emergency dentistry services in Pinson, AL please contact us at 205-810-0844 so we can help as soon as possible.
 Our office is open Monday to Thursday 8:00 a.m. to 5:00 p.m. and Friday 8:00 a.m to 12:00 p.m. by appointment.

 What is a dental emergency?